vipulnaik/working-drafts/lesswrong/unreasonably-effective-ways-to-make-a-good-long-term-impression.md

 is a lot of code to go through and I don't have access to the source code to understand the original structure.

-This is an area where doing things like Olympiads is disproportionately helpful, even after controlling for overall effects on cognitive skills.
-Olympiad problems involve a lot of "brute-force through a basic toolkit, with some speeding up if you get a core insight quickly"; the real-world problems tend to have fewer cases where the core insight can be located through good aesthetics, but the
+This is an area where doing things like competition-level problem-solving (such as Olympiads) is disproportionately helpful, even after controlling for overall effects on cognitive skills.
+Competition-level problems involve a lot of "brute-force through a basic toolkit, with some speeding up if you get a core insight quickly"; the real-world problems tend to have fewer cases where the core insight can be located through good aesthetics, but the